MADE-USP/PNADc-Report/README.md

 | `Long version` | Containing R Markdown file used to build the complete version of the report|
 | `Short version` | Containing R Markdown file used to build the abridged version of the report |

-The latest publication can be found on [MADE](https://madeusp.com.br/publicacoes/tipos/working-papers/).
+Our latest publication can be found on [MADE](https://madeusp.com.br/publicacoes/tipos/working-papers/).